How Trump's 'America First' policy threatens WTO trade rules – DW – 12/16/2024

 "There is a stark difference in philosophy regarding how the international community should function," he said.

-In order to end "centuries of conflict and war," Europe, for example, has come to be a group of diverse states that established "a rules-based system, built on mutual obligations and rights," Schaefer said.
+In order to end "centuries of conflict and war," Europe has come to be a group of diverse states that established "a rules-based system, built on mutual obligations and rights," Schaefer said.
 This framework extends beyond Europe to guide global interactions in foreign, security, and economic policy, the former diplomat said.

 Trump's so-called America First policy approach, however, is completely different, prioritizing "direct negotiations with trade partners, and leveraging US power for advantage."